 \subsubsection{Structure of the paper}

 The paper is structured as follows: In Section \ref{sec:fluc} we introduce the description of the fluctuations (called excitations) around the condensate in the Fock space of excitations.
-In particular, we prove properties of the excitations' Hamiltonian $\mathcal{G}_N $ and its corresponding ground state (see Proposition \ref{claim:gs}).
-In Section \ref{sec:prel} we recall preliminary results from \cite{KRS,RSe} that we will use later for the proof of Theorem \ref{thm:main} in Section \ref{sec:proof}.
+In particular, we prove properties of the excitations' Hamiltonian $\mathcal{G}_N $ and the quadratic approximation $\mathcal{Q}$ and their corresponding ground states (see Propositions \ref{claim:gs}, \ref{claim:Qs}).
+In Section \ref{sec:prel} we recall preliminary results from \cite{KRS,RSe} and prove further auxiliary Lemmas (in particular for generalized Bogoliubov transforms \eqref{def:Bogo-b}) that we will use later for the proof of Theorem \ref{thm:main} in Section \ref{sec:proof}.